Last Updated On:

 However, avoid sending too many emails.
 If you annoy your subscribers, they may end up unsubscribing.

 So, what’s the best way to go about it?

 Finalize an email schedule before you send the first email.
 Based on your campaign objectives, decide the frequency and timing of your emails.

 To ensure that you don’t forget to send any emails, it’s a good idea to automate your email marketing campaigns.
 Email automation makes it easy to follow up with your customers.

 Emma, MailChimp, and HubSpot are some email marketing tools that you can use to make your campaign more efficient.

 10. Optimize Your Emails For Mobile Devices

 Mobile is the most popular environment for reading emails according to a Litmus survey.
-It’s not really surprising, is it?
+You already had an idea about this, right?